-The opening of Sydenham Metro Station in 2024 can reduce the number of inner west buses that travel to and from the city centre.
+The City will continue to work with Transport for NSW to modify the operation of the transport network around Broadway.
+The City's view is that the opening of Sydenham Metro Station in 2024 can reduce the number of inner west buses that travel to and from the city centre.
 When Metro West opens in 2030, Burwood North and Five Dock Stations can reduce longer distance bus travel along the Parramatta Road corridor.
 Introduction of light rail would allow for bus network redesign that creates better connections for the community, while improving the places along the route.